All Episodes

 Democrat Party are the authors, the architects, the experts.

-And there is now a reluctance, it's been going on so long, and so many people are so dependent and have so many expectations, and so many people just think that's the way it is, that any argument against it is characterized as racism, extremism means spiritedness, bigotry, and that silences the Republicans, and they acquiesce.
+And so many people just think that's the way it is, that any argument against it is characterized as racism, extremism, mean-spiritedness, bigotry, and that silences the Republicans, and they acquiesce.

 So I can't deny, I can't deny they go along with it now.

-I I actually thought it got started back when like the Vanderbilts and Rockefellers and J.T.
-Morgan and Andrew Carnegie were uh developing the country at that time when uh there was presidential candidates that were coming up against them specifically, so they started, made the decision that they could create and develop and purchase by their own president of the United States.
+I actually thought it got started back when like the Vanderbilts and Rockefellers and J.P.
+Morgan and Andrew Carnegie were developing the country at that time when there was presidential candidates that were coming up against them specifically.

 Well, now that's a whole different discussion.

-I mean, back in the day, John Pierpoint Morgan had more money than the government and would often loan the money government to bail the bail the government out.
+I mean, back in the day, John Pierpoint Morgan had more money than the government and would often loan the money government to bail the government out.

 And of course they did a lot of charitable things for public relations and PR and so forth.

-There's no question, but they they didn't start this idea.
+But they didn't start this idea.

-They were not out seeking votes for high office, demanding the to wield power by promising people benefits and things like FDR did.
+They were not out seeking votes for high office, demanding to wield power by promising people benefits and things like FDR did.

-You know, how how do you you you think the Carnegie's in the melons by choosing candidates to do this are actually responsible for this?
+I mean, that's a separate, you know, how do you think the Carnegies and the Mellons by choosing candidates to do this are actually responsible for this?

 But yeah, I believe that they are the ones that created that idea.

-But but they didn't they weren't buying votes.
+But they weren't buying votes.

-No, they didn't do that, but they did uh buy their presidents, though, which technically the president bought their votes.
+No, they didn't do that, but they did buy their presidents, though, which technically the president bought their votes.

-Oh no, no, no, no.
+Oh, no, no, no, no.

 Well, that's what I'm talking about.

-Well, I'm I didn't I would must not have heard the whole thing then, but but yeah, so no, no, no, no, no.
+Well, I must not have heard the whole thing then.

 Yeah, no, no redistribution of wealth.

-They, you know, obviously, like myself, I wish I was like them.
+They, you know, obviously like myself, I wish I was like them.

-But they're they're capitalist like I am.
+But they're kind of on a list like I am.

-So wait a minute, wait a minute.
+Wait a minute, wait a minute, wait a minute.

 Here's the problem.